schech1/uptime-buddy/README.md

       - USERNAME=YOUR_UPTIME_KUMA_USERNAME # Optional: remove line if auth is disabled in Uptime Kuma
       - PASSWORD=YOUR_UPTIME_KUMA_PASSWORD # Optional: remove line if auth is disabled in Uptime Kuma
       - TOKEN=SECRET_TOKEN # Created by iOS-App
+      - MFA=true  # Is MFA enabled in Uptime Kuma?
 ```
 Docker image on [DockerHub](https://hub.docker.com/repository/docker/schech1/uptime-buddy-api/general)